 - Review and Monitor attendance data against school and national targets.

 - Resources Committee (includes premises, health and safety, staffing and finance)

-The Resources Committee comprises Mr N Edge, Mrs S Melody, Mr J Modrak, Cllr P Sandars, Mr S Simms, Mrs L Gillam, Mr J Whelton and Mrs B Munn.
+The Resources Committee comprises of Mrs S Melody, Cllr P Sandars, Mr S Simms, Mrs L Gillam, Mr J Whelton, Mr s Ullah and Mrs B Munn.
 The committee provides guidance to the governing body and headteacher on all matters relating to finance as outlined in the School’s Financial Regulations & Standing Orders.
 These will include:

 - Producing & approving the annual budget and present it to the full Governing Body for ratification.

 - Reviewing the actual expenditure and monitoring statements at least once a term.